opencampus-sh/repo-template-intro-to-data-science-and-ml/2_BaselineModel/INSTRUCTIONS.md

 ## Task

-Create an R-script or R-Markdown notebook to conduct your implmentation of the baseline model.
+Create a Jupyter Notebook to conduct your implmentation of the baseline model.